Sinister Stasi museum kills kitschy East German image

 Germany has been at pains to deliver a compelling and rounded presentation of the history of East Germany as more and more time elapses and a new generation comes of age with no experience of the once-divided country.

 But emotions can run high as the personal and the political fuse.
-A near fight breaks out in Mielke's office after a former East Berliner, on expressing his amusement at recognizing a familiar design of sofa, hears a German from the former West mutter "what a horrid color."
+A near fight breaks out in Mielke's office after a former East Berliner, on expressing his amusement at recognising a familiar design of sofa, hears a German from the former West mutter "what a horrid colour."

 "Do you think we chose that ourselves?
 Do you think we just had bad taste?
 There was nothing else, we had absolutely no choice," he bellowed to the astonishment of other visitors.